PopcornComputer/PocketPC/docs/README.md

-# Pocket PC
+# PocketPC

 **Note:** This documentation is a work in progress.
-For more information about Pocket PC, please see Pocket PC's Wiki Page: https://wiki.popcorncomputer.com/wiki/Pocket_P.C.
+For more information about PocketPC, please see PocketPC's Wiki Page: https://wiki.popcorncomputer.com/wiki/Pocket_P.C.

 ## Software